sreecharan7/runner/README.md

 - `-d`: Delete the executable file after running (keeps source).
 - `-m <pattern>`: Uses grep to find a pattern in files before execution.
 - `-c`: Provide filename and separate code with lines after execution.
+- `-a`: Provide arguments to the running program (use quotations for better results)
 - `-t`: Run the latest edited file in the current directory (no need for arguments).
 - `-b <batch name>`: Run specific batch commands defined by `<batch name>`.